Education in France: Primary school

-Most parents start sending their children to preschool (maternelle) when they turn 3.
-Some even start earlier at age 2 in toute petite section ("TPS").
-The first two years of preschool (TPS and petite section "PS") are introductions to community living; children learn how to become students and are introduced to their first notions of arithmetic, begin to recognize letters, develop oral language, etc. The last two years of preschool, moyenne section and grande section, are more school-like; pupils are introduced to reading, writing and more mathematics.
+Most parents start sending their children to preschool (école maternelle) when they turn three.
+Some even start earlier at age two in pre-nursery (toute petite section; "TPS").
+The first two years of preschool (TPS, and nursery—petite section, "PS") are introductions to community living.
+Children learn how to become students and are introduced to their first notions of arithmetic, begin to recognize letters, develop oral language, etc. The last two years of preschool, nursery 2 (moyenne section) and kindergarten (grande section) are more school-like; pupils are introduced to reading, writing and more mathematics.

-A preschool can be stand-alone (mostly true in towns and cities) or be affiliated to an elementary school (mostly in villages).
+A preschool can be stand-alone (mostly true in towns and cities) or affiliated with an elementary school (mostly in villages).
 As in other educational systems, primary school students in France usually have a single teacher (or two) who teaches the entire curriculum, without specialist teachers.

-After kindergarten, the young students move on to the école élémentaire (elementary school).
-In the first 3 years of elementary school, they learn to write, develop their reading skills and get some basics in subjects such as French, mathematics, science and the arts, to name a few.
-The French word for a teacher at the primary school level is professeur or professeure des écoles (previously called instituteur, or its feminine form institutrice).
+After kindergarten, the young students move on to the elementary school.
+In the first three years of elementary school, they learn to write, develop their reading skills and get some basics in subjects such as French, mathematics, science and the arts.
+The French word for a teacher at the primary school level is professeur des écoles (fem. professeure); previously called instituteur (fem. institutrice).

-Children stay in elementary school for 5 years until they are 10–11 years-old.
-The grades are named: CP (cours préparatoire), CE1 (cours élémentaire 1), CE2 (cours élémentaire 2), CM1 (cours moyen 1) and CM2 (cours moyen 2).
+Children stay in elementary school for five years until they are ten to eleven years old.
+The years of education are named: CP (cours préparatoire), CE1 (cours élémentaire 1), CE2 (cours élémentaire 2), CM1 (cours moyen 1) and CM2 (cours moyen 2).